inhdanh/book-store-app/README.md

 # book-store-app
-- Backend system by ExpressJs
+- Back-end system by ExpressJs